On this page, you will find Johor Bahru Train information for destinations throughout Malaysia.

 Butterworth (for George Town & Penang Island)

-Catching a trains to the port of Butterworth is the most relaxing way to travel from Johor Bahru to Penang island.
+Catching a train to the port of Butterworth (Penang Sentral) is the most relaxing way to travel from Johor Bahru to Penang island.

-Butterworth and catch a train or bus to Alor Setar for the ferry connection from Kuala Kedah nearby, or catch a ferry from Penang Island, but this is quite expensive and a long boat trip.
+Butterworth and catch a train or bus to Alor Setar for the ferry connection from Kuala Kedah nearby, or catch a ferry from Penang Island (this is however more expensive and quite a long boat trip).

 Taman Negara National Park

-The gateway town of Jerantut can be reached by train from JB with the same two services that travel to Kota Bharu.
+The gateway town of Jerantut can be reached by train from JB with the same train services that travel to Kota Bharu.

 This route has plenty of other places for you to stop along its line that may be of interest to you.